-We use non-IFRS measures including Gross Merchandise Sales, Adjusted Gross Profit, Adjusted Gross Margin, EBITDA, Adjusted EBITDA and Adjusted EBITDA Margin to provide investors with supplemental measures of our operating performance and thus highlight trends in our core business that may not otherwise be apparent when relying solely on IFRS financial measures.
+We use non-IFRS measures including EBITDA, Adjusted EBITDA and Adjusted EBITDA Margin to provide investors with supplemental measures of our operating performance and thus highlight trends in our core business that may not otherwise be apparent when relying solely on IFRS financial measures.
 We also believe that securities analysts, investors and other interested parties frequently use non-IFRS measures in the evaluation of issuers.
-Management also uses non-IFRS measures in order to facilitate operating performance comparisons from period to period, and assess our ability to meet our future debt service, capital expenditure and working capital requirements.
+Management also uses non-IFRS measures in order to facilitate operating performance comparisons from period to period and assess our ability to meet our future debt service, capital expenditure and working capital requirements.

-Please refer to our most recent Management Discussion and Analysis, available on SEDAR at www.sedar.com, for the definitions of Gross Merchandise Sales, Adjusted Gross Profit, Adjusted Gross Margin, EBITDA, Adjusted EBITDA and Adjusted EBITDA Margin presented by the Company and reconciliation, where applicable, to the most directly comparable IFRS measure.
+Please refer to our most recent Management Discussion and Analysis, available on SEDAR at www.sedar.com, for the definitions of EBITDA, Adjusted EBITDA and Adjusted EBITDA Margin presented by the Company and reconciliation, where applicable, to the most directly comparable IFRS measure.

-We also use Active Subscribers, which is a non-financial measure and is neither an IFRS or non-IFRS measure, and therefore, it does not appear in and cannot be reconciled to a specific item in our financial statements.
-An Active Subscriber is defined as an account that is scheduled to receive a delivery or has elected to skip delivery in the subsequent weekly delivery cycle.
+We also use Active Subscribers, a metric which is not an IFRS or non-IFRS financial measure, and therefore, it does not appear in and cannot be reconciled to a specific item in our financial statements.
+An Active Subscriber is defined as an account that is scheduled to receive a delivery or has elected to skip delivery in the subsequent weekly delivery cycle or that is registered to Goodfood WOW.
 Active Subscribers exclude cancelled accounts.
 We believe that Active Subscribers are a useful metric for investors because it is indicative of future revenues.
 The Company reports the number of Active Subscribers at the beginning and end of the period, rounded to the nearest thousand.
 For greater certainty, an Active Subscriber is only accounted for once, although different products might have been ordered in a given weekly delivery cycle.